ahlatimer/ca_ching/README.md

 ## Queries supported

-Generally anything `eqality` is supported by CaChing.
+Generally anything involving equality is supported by CaChing.
 Currently, only single fields can be found (e.g., `Person.where(:name => 'Andrew')` will be cached, `Person.where(:name => 'Andrew', :age => 22)` is not).
 There is some plumbing for adding support for the latter, and support will be introduced as soon as possible.
+I also have plans to add limited support for comparators (i.e., <, <=, >, >=).

 Anything including joins, includes, `OR`, and inequality (!=) are not supported, nor do I have any plans for adding support.